skoolkid/skoolkit/sphinx/source/commands.rst

     -o ADDR, --org ADDR   Specify the origin address of a binary (raw memory) file (default: 65536 - length).
     -p [p:]a[-b[-c]],[^+]v, --poke [p:]a[-b[-c]],[^+]v
-                          POKE N,v in RAM bank p for N in {a, a+c, a+2c..., b}.
+                          POKE N,v in RAM bank p for N in {a, a+c, a+2c..., b}
+                          before execution begins.
 Prefix 'v' with '^' to perform an XOR operation, or '+' to perform an ADD operation.
 This option may be used multiple times.
     --python              Use the pure Python Z80 simulator.
     -r name=value, --reg name=value
-                          Set the value of a register.
+                          Set the value of a register before execution begins.
                           Do '--reg help' for more information.
 This option may be used multiple times.
     --rom FILE            Patch in a ROM at address 0 from this file.
     --show-config         Show configuration parameter values.
     -s ADDR, --start ADDR